kildom/deprecated/doc/First Stage Packets.md

 When the device receives last block it will verify hash.
 If it is valid, the device will start the second stage bootloader by jumping to the beginning of RAM.

+*(optional, if there is enough space)*
+If verification fails, send a single packet containing bitmap of received packets.
+The bitmap will be 128 bytes long, so multiple blocks can fit into a single bit.

 Hashing
 -------